What you'll study

 Course code: Not required for this course.

-Applicants for Masters Programmes will be expected to have a good Honours Degree (usually a 2.1) in a related subject area.
-The College also encourages applications from those without formal qualifications who may be accepted on the basis of extensive professional experience.
+Applicants for Masters Programmes will be expected to have a good undergraduate degree in a related subject area.
+The College also encourages applications from those without formal qualifications who may be accepted on the basis of professional experience.

 Once you have filled out an expression of interest online, a member of our admissions team will contact you with an invitation to apply.